p2pfoodlab/LettuceHoe/README.rst

 LettuceHoe
 ==========

-Python package to run segmentation on the workspace defined on an image of crops and computes a modified boustrophedon path for the tool to hoe around cultivated plants  (see the example_* files for usage).
+Python package to run segmentation on the workspace defined on an image of crops and computes a modified boustrophedon path for the tool to hoe around cultivated plants.

 ------------
 Dependencies
 ------------

-You should have numpy and the python binding to OpenCV installed.
-For Debian/Ubuntu.:
+numpy and the python binding to OpenCV.
+For Debian/Ubuntu:

 .. code:: bash

     apt-get install numpy python-opencv

 -------